Overnight Camp Resources

 Camp Kanuga is an “unplugged” environment.
 Please help us to create an environment where new friendships can blossom and each camper has a unique and special outdoor experience.
-Do not bring portable music players, video games, computers, iPad, tablets, electronics and cell phones to camp.
+Do not bring portable music players, video games, computers, iPad, tablets, electronics and/or cell phones to camp.
 Furthermore, cell phones especially interrupt camp in a variety of ways; namely our ability to enhance your camper’s confidence and independence.

 Camp is a unique environment.
 During the camp experience, youth develop life skills including independence and self-reliance.
 We respect and appreciate the wonderful relationship youth and families have, but if campers are to enjoy camp fully they must be able to develop this independence.